Articles

 In 2001 the U.S. Department of Labor was tasked with building a Web site that would help people find continuing education opportunities at community colleges, universities, and organizations across the country.
 The department wanted its Web site to support fielded Boolean searches over locations, dates, times, prerequisites, instructors, topic areas, and course descriptions.
 Ultimately it was also interested in mining its new database for patterns and educational trends.
 This was a major data-integration project, aiming to automatically gather detailed, structured information from tens of thousands of individual institutions every three months.

 One of the greatest challenges facing people who use large information spaces is to remember and retrieve items that they have previously found and thought to be interesting.
 One approach to this problem is to allow individuals to save particular search strings to re-create the search in the future.
-Another approach has been to allow people to create personal collections of material—for example, the use of electronic citation bundles (called binders) in the ACM Digital Library.
+Another approach has been to allow people to create personal collections of material.
 Collections of citations can be created manually by readers or through execution of (and alerting to) a saved search.

 Spam is everywhere, clogging the inboxes of e-mail users worldwide.
 Not only is it an annoyance, it erodes the productivity gains afforded by the advent of information technology.
 Workers plowing through hours of legitimate e-mail every day also must contend with removing a significant amount of illegitimate e-mail.
 Automated spam filters have dramatically reduced the amount of spam seen by the end users who employ them, but the amount of training required rivals the amount of time needed simply to delete the spam without the assistance of a filter.